ESJavadex/project-manager-dashboard/README.md

 - **Session "Remember Me"**: Option to stay logged in securely.
 - **Database Not in Git**: The database file is excluded from version control for privacy.

+## ⚠️ SECURITY TODO LIST ⚠️

+> **IMPORTANT**: This application is currently designed for local network use only.
+The following security issues must be addressed before deploying to production or exposing to the internet.

+### Critical Issues

+1. **Debug Route Exposure**: `/debug-create-user` creates a user with hardcoded credentials - MUST BE REMOVED in production.
+2. **Default Credentials**: Default admin password is hardcoded if environment variable is not set.
+3. **No HTTPS**: All traffic, including passwords, is sent in plaintext.
+4. **No CSRF Protection**: Cross-Site Request Forgery protection is not implemented.
+5. **Debug Mode**: Flask is running in debug mode, which exposes sensitive information.

+### Important Improvements

+1. **Password Reset**: No mechanism to reset forgotten passwords.
+2. **Account Lockout**: Failed login attempts are limited but accounts are not locked.
+3. **Audit Trail**: Actions are logged but not displayed in the UI.
+4. **Session Timeout**: No automatic logout after inactivity.
+5. **Docker Socket Exposure**: Direct access to Docker socket is a security risk.
+6. **Environment Variable Handling**: Inconsistent handling of environment variables.

+### Future Enhancements

+1. **Two-Factor Authentication**: Add 2FA for admin accounts.
+2. **API Authentication**: Implement proper API tokens for programmatic access.
+3. **Content Security Policy**: Add CSP headers to prevent XSS attacks.
+4. **Security Headers**: Implement recommended security headers.
+5. **Regular Security Audits**: Establish a process for reviewing security.

+> **Note**: This application is currently suitable for home/lab use on trusted networks.
+Do not expose it to the internet without addressing these issues.

 ## Setup
 1. Clone this repository